dvikramgoud/Computer-vision-learning-plan/main_read_me_file.md

 # description of the file
 In this file, I am going to write plan and execution status along with links.

+# Topic wise content - will be updated repeatedly with new info
+## python

 # plan
 my plan is to learn computer vision in 3 iterations.